Information for Ukrainian refugees

 Receiving the living allowance means you have certain obligations.
 It is important that you comply with these.
 The following are the most important obligations you have:

-• You must also inform the municipality if you start working and start receiving an income.
+- You must also inform the municipality if you start working and start receiving an income.
 If you earn more than the amount of living allowance you are receiving, you will then no longer be entitled to the living allowance.
 If you earn less, the municipality will supplement the living allowance.
+So even small changes in your income need to be reported immediately!

 Checking entitlement to living allowance